Medical Uses of Cannabis

 1. Find out if you’re eligible

-Alternaleaf offers a quick and easy questionnaire to help you find out if you’re eligible for medical cannabis.
-You don’t need to be referred by your GP, medical cannabis can be prescribed through a private clinic for any diagnosed condition which hasn’t been improved by other treatments, or where the treatments have resulted in negative side effects.
+Complete our quick and easy questionnaire to find out if you’re eligible for medical cannabis.
+You don’t need to be referred by your GP.
+Medical cannabis can be prescribed through a private clinic.
+You’ll just need a diagnosis of a qualifying condition which hasn’t been improved by other treatments, or where the treatments have resulted in negative side effects.

 2. Consultation with a Specialist

-You’ll be offered an online consultation with a clinical expert in medical cannabis where you’ll discuss your condition, symptoms and medical history and decide if medical cannabis is the right option for you.
+You’ll have an online video appointment with a clinical expert in medical cannabis where you’ll discuss your condition, symptoms and medical history.
+You’ll be assessed by a specialist doctor and receive a prescription where clinically appropriate.

 Legal Possession and Use